 The vast majority of our residents train in both anatomic pathology and clinical pathology (AP/CP).
-However, we do accommodate residents with specific interest in completing solely AP, CP, or AP/NP training.
 For AP/CP residents, each year of training is divided equally between anatomic pathology and laboratory medicine with each year divided evenly into 13 4-week blocks.
 The first four weeks of each resident’s first year is an orientation period.
 During this time, first year residents will be introduced to our autopsy and surgical pathology services, while having direct guidance from a paired senior resident.
 We have similar orientation periods to our other service rotations as well (cytology and hematopathology).
 These orientation periods help ease the residents unfamiliar with the service into the workflow.

 Anatomic Pathology (26-30 months)